1995parham-teaching/P2P/Readme.md

 ## Stop and wait

-In order to implement this protocol I have used alternative sequence number.
+In order to implement this protocol I have used alternating bit sequence number.